moeibrahim28/WordleChallenge/README.md

 // TODO
-most functionality works; need to add logic for winning and printing out correct word if they run out of tries; also need to add functionality for saving scores
+most functionality works; add functionality to show already used letters(use a set so letters don't repeat)